-I’ve been having lots of fun recently gathering crafty ideas on Pinterest that I can do with Dylan.
+I’ve been having lots of fun recently gathering crafty ideas on Pinterest that I can do with my son.
 As hot as it is, we need indoor activities to keep us occupied.
-Two of the ideas we’ve tried involve paint – Kool-Aid paining and Shake & Paint.
+Two of the ideas we’ve tried involve paint – Kool-Aid painting and Shake & Paint.

-Dylan, Lily & I experimented with Kool-Aid painting a week before trying it with one of Dylan’s friends.
-Although at 10 months, Lily isn’t quite into brush to paper, she did manage a few strokes before the brush went to her mouth.
-I appreciated that our “paint” was just drink mix & water thus didn’t have to worry about her tasting it minus the stain of red around her mouth. 😉
+I experimented with Kool-Aid painting with my son and his cousin first.
+Although at 10 months, L isn’t quite into brush to paper, she did manage a few strokes before the brush went to her mouth.
+I appreciated that our “paint” was just drink mix and water thus didn’t have to worry about her tasting it minus the stain of red around her mouth. 😉

 To make the “paint” – we mixed a package of Kool-Aid mix with 1 tbsp of hot water:

-Dylan & his buddy, Grant, were serious about their painting … at first.
+My son and his buddy, G, were serious about their painting … at first.
 Moments later they were splattering it everywhere.
 I think only my kitchen ceiling missed getting hit.
 LOL

 Because paint isn’t just for brushes – you have to get your hands in it!
 The one warning about Kool-Aid painting, even after washing your hands, they will be temporarily stained:

 But it’s all worth it for fun with your friends and cool paintings.
 Here’s what we created:

 Shake and Paint

 Yesterday I was searching for another indoor project to do with my son and his cousin when I came across Shake & Paint.
 It’s an idea I had seen before but forgotten.
 His cousin left before we started (I think she would have enjoyed rolling the can so we’ll try again another day).
 My son helped me line up our supplies on the kitchen floor: paper, crayon bits, paint and a can (yes, that’s the can I decorated for his birthday party!):